Baked Corned Beef

 How Long to Cook Corned Beef In the Oven?

-Plan for about 1 hour per pound.
-The best way to check doneness is with an instant-read thermometer inserted into the thickest part of the meat.
+I plan for about 1 hour per pound.
+The best way I have found to check doneness is with an instant-read thermometer inserted into the thickest part of the meat.

-For fall-apart tender meat, pull it at 195°F. If you prefer sliceable but still tender, 180°F works.
-Let it rest for 20-30 minutes before slicing.
+For fall-apart tender meat, I pull it at 195 degrees.
+If you prefer sliceable but still tender, 180 degrees works.
+I always let it rest for 20 to 30 minutes before slicing.

-Resting lets carryover cooking finish the job and keeps the juices inside the meat.
-Always slice against the grain for the most tender pieces.
+Resting lets carryover cooking finish the job and keeps the juices locked in.
+I always slice against the grain for the most tender pieces.

 What Temperature Should You Bake Corned Beef At?